mbarker84/css-irl/src/pages/into-the-matrix-with-svg-filters.md

   </defs>
 </svg>
 ```

+Notice we’re wrapping the filter in a `<defs>` tag so it becomes a symbol we can reuse.
+I’ve giving the SVG a width and height of `0` so it doesn’t show up on the page – it’s purely for defining the filter.

 The filter needs an `id`, which we can reference in our CSS to apply a filter, like this: